JulienBez/DefigementTALN2023/readme.md

 - *tweets.json* : a list containing the ids of every tweets we used for our analysis.

 For an up-to-date version of this dataset, see the [FrUIT corpus](https://github.com/JulienBez/FrUIT).
+For an up-to-date version of the scripts used to extract both multiwords and unfrozen multiwords expressions, see the [ASMR repository](https://github.com/JulienBez/ASMR).